developerworks/fhir-codegen/README.md

 # Getting Started

-This project is a demo for how to generated java model classes from FHIR XML Schema.
+This project is a demo for how to generate java model classes from FHIR XML Schema.

-You could run `./gen.sh` from project root, it will generate the java model class in `generated` folder in the root of the project.
+You could run `./gen.sh` from project root, it will generate the java model classes in `generated` folder in the root of the project.

+You could change package name of generated classes in `gen.sh` file.

+This project is just generate classes with `xjc`, if you want to integrate it into maven workflow, you could refer to bottom of the article: [Use JAXB to generate classes from FHIR XSD schema][4]

 ## Reference Documentation